Current Concerns

 Pedestrian crossing changes outside the Embassy

-- the cycle lane will be rerouted through the middle of the pedestrian crossing on the Canal Reserve (bit in the middle) without traffic light control so there will be conflict between cyclists and pedestrians
+• the cycle lane has been rerouted through the middle of the pedestrian crossing on the Canal Reserve (bit in the middle) without traffic light control so there will be conflict between cyclists and pedestrians

-The issues that already exist at the crossing have not been addressed – that is, the crossing is too narrow with insufficient waiting space now, and the traffic light timings make it a very slow cross for pedestrians, even with cars turning through them.
+The issues that already exist at the crossing have not been addressed – that is, the crossing is too narrow with insufficient waiting space now, and the traffic light timings make it a very slow cross for pedestrians in two parts, and with cars turning through them.

 We know it can be better than this.